RunestoneInteractive/RunestoneServer/pip/source/Files/files.rst

 Alternative File Reading Methods
 --------------------------------

-In addition to the ``for`` loop, Python provides three methods to read data from the input file.
+In addition to the ``for`` loop, Python provides three other methods to read data from the input file.
+You don't really need to use all of them, but in case you encounter them, here's what they do.
 The ``readline`` method reads one line from the file and returns it as a string.
 The string returned by ``readline`` will contain the newline character at the end.
 This method returns the empty string when it reaches the end of the file.
 The ``readlines`` method returns the contents of